How to create sprite sheets & animations for Flame Engine

 }

-This code initializes a basic Flame game and loads the background image.
+This sets up a basic Flame game and loads the background image.

 Testing the scene